This post was originally published in the InSync Training blog (September 13, 2016).

 It’s easy to say that people can learn anything they want if they have access to the internet.
 But anyone who conducts an internet search looking for “how to’s” or “why’s” in order to increase their knowledge base or skill knows that Google often lets you down – you have to cull through a lot of “not-quite-right” to get to the resources that are on point.
 Learning professionals acting as curators and organizers of learning resources can surely top Google by giving employees a better starting place than thousands of hits.

-Learn more about learning environment design in my BYTE session – Talent Development in the Digital Age: Designing Learning Environments – coming up on September 20.
+Learn more about learning environment design in my BYTE session – Talent Development in the Digital Age: Designing Learning Environments from September 20, 2016 (scroll to bottom of that post for the link to the recording).

 BTW – Generally speaking, I might recommend these resources to learn what is meant by a learning and performance ecosystem in L&D: